hypo69/hypo/docs/gemini/en/consultant/src/translators/product_translator.md

     with ProductTranslationsManager() as translations_manager:
         translations_manager.insert_record(record)

 def translate_record(record: dict, from_locale: str, to_locale: str) -> dict:
-    """Translates a record of product data.
+    """Translates a record from one locale to another.

     :param record: The record to translate.
     :param from_locale: The source locale.